Mushroom Swiss Quiche

 - Grate cheese if needed.

-- To ensure the crust doesn't turn out soggy, it is a good idea to do blind baking by adding some parchment paper to the center and weighing it down with dried beans, and baking it for 10-15 minutes prior to filling.
+- To ensure the crust doesn't turn out soggy, it is a good idea to do blind baking by adding some parchment paper to the center and weighing it down with dried beans, and baking it for 10-15 minutes before filling.

 - When the crust is ready for filling.
 Spread a cup or half of the grated cheese at the base of the crust, add the mushrooms, then pour the egg and milk batter over.